 • Excellent extended benefits package, including pension plan and 3 weeks vacation to start, is provided to permanent positions with guaranteed hours of 20 or more/week

-• Registered Nurse, currently registered with BCCNP, and responsible for meeting the BCCNP Professional Standards in their practice
+• Registered Nurse, currently registered with BCCNM, and responsible for meeting the BCCNM Professional Standards in their practice

 • A positive team player who works cooperatively with a diverse support team

 • Belief that a person receiving support has something unique and important to offer

 • Ability to operate lifts and perform transfers• Day and evening shifts and available for shared on-call overnight